Kottans/erlcourses/lecture_05.md

 # Processes
 ## Selective receive

-Sometimes you need to pass some of messages first and all other after.
+Sometimes you need to pass some messages before the others.
 This is the way how it's implemented in `selective.erl`

 ```erlang
 -module(selective).